YuriiKoshliak/python-power-project/README.md

 # python-power-project
 Personal helper by group #5 GoIT Python 21

-To set up the project, execute the following command in the folder with the `install.py` file:
+To set up the package, execute the following command in the folder with the `install.py` file:
 `pip install .`

-To remove the project from your system, use the command:
+To remove the package from your system, use the command:
 `pip uninstall python-power-project`